gee-community/geemap/README.rst

   pip install geemap

-If you have installed **geemap** before and want to upgrade to the latest version, you can use the following command:
+If you have installed **geemap** before and want to upgrade to the latest version, you can run the following command in your terminal:

 .. code:: python

-  pip install geemap -
+  pip install -U geemap

-To install the development version from GitHub, run this command in your terminal:
+To install the development version from GitHub, run the following command in your terminal:

 .. code:: python